finos/symphony-wdk/docs/reference.md

 Message content to listen to.
 Can be a simple string, usually a /command to trigger a workflow.
 It can also be a template like `/run {myArg}` where `myArg` will be bound to `${event.args.myArg}`.

-Templates are handled as Ant-matching expression, similar to Spring Boot controllers.
+Templates are handled as Ant-matching expressions, similar to Spring Boot controllers.
 Multiple patterns can be used, for instance `/run {myArg1} {myArg2}` with whitespace being used as a separator.
 User mentions or tags can be captured too.

 Example: